sparsity-xyz/sparsity-demo/fibonacci-js-sui/README.md

 ### Prerequisites
 - **OS:** macOS or Linux (Windows users should use WSL)
 - **Dependencies:**
-  - [Foundry](https://book.getfoundry.sh/): Ethereum development toolchain for smart contract development
+  - [Foundry](https://book.getfoundry.sh/): Ethereum development toolchain for smart contract development.
+This is used for manager contract simulation.
+  - [Sui CLI](https://docs.sui.io/guides/developer/getting-started/sui-install).
+This is for outpost and app contracts simulation.
     ```bash
     curl -L https://foundry.paradigm.xyz | bash
     foundryup